George Antheil: Ballet Mécanique and later work in Europe

 Antheil's best-known composition is Ballet Mécanique.
 The "ballet" was originally conceived to be accompanied by the film of the same name by experimental filmmakers Fernand Léger and Dudley Murphy (with cinematography by Man Ray), although the nature of the collaboration is mysterious.
 The first productions of Antheil's work in 1925 and 1926 did not include the film, which turned out to last around 19 minutes, only half as long as Antheil's score.

 Antheil described his "first big work" as "scored for countless numbers of player pianos.
 All percussive.
 Like machines.
 All efficiency.
 No LOVE.
 Written without sympathy.
 Written cold as an army operates.
 Revolutionary as nothing has been revolutionary."
 Antheil's original conception was scored for 16 specially synchronized player pianos, two grand pianos, electronic bells, xylophones, bass drums, a siren and three airplane propellers, but difficulties with the synchronization resulted in a rewrite for a single pianola and multiple human pianists.
 The piece consisted of periods of music and interludes of silence set against the roar of the airplane propellers.
 Antheil described as "by far my most radical work ...
 It is the rhythm of machinery, presented as beautifully as an artist knows how."
 The Léger-Murphy film and Antheil's score were finally performed together at the Museum of Modern Art, New York, in 1935.

 Antheil assiduously promoted the work, and even engineered his supposed "disappearance" while on a visit to Africa, so as to get media attention for a preview concert.
-The official Paris première in June 1926 was sponsored by an American patroness who at the end of the concert was tossed in a blanket by three baronesses and a duke.
-The work enraged some of the concert-goers, whose objections were drowned out by the cacophonous music, while others vocally supported the work, and the concert ended with a riot in the streets.
+The Paris première in June 1926 was sponsored by an American patroness who at the end of the concert was (according to Antheil) "tossed in a blanket by three baronesses and a duke."
+At the official première at the Théâtre du Champs Elysées, Antheil's music enraged some of the concert-goers, whose objections were drowned out by the cacophonous music, while others vocally supported the work, and the concert ended with a riot in the streets.